 Photographic Tours with Paul Goldstein

-If you would like to join Paul on one of his special photographic departures in 2013 or further in the future, it is a good idea to register your interest as soon as possible.
+If you would like to join Paul on one of his special photographic departures in 2013 or 2014, it is a good idea to register your interest as soon as possible.
 Paul's trips regularly become fully booked over a year in advance!

 Our special photographic holidays and safaris will be done on a strictly first come first served basis, please register your interest as early as possible by emailing firstname.lastname@example.org.